Myrtle Beach police investigate body found on the beach

 MYRTLE BEACH, S.C.
 (WBTW) — Myrtle Beach Police are investigating after a body was found on the beach.

-According to Tom Vest with the Myrtle Beach Police Department said a body was found near 82nd Ave.
+According to Cpl.
+Tom Vest, with the Myrtle Beach Police Department, a body was found near 82nd Ave.
 North around 5:00 p.m.
 Monday.

 No other information is available at this time.
 This is a developing story.
 Count on News13 for updates.